Maharashtrian Takatla Palak Recipe - Spinach Peanut Buttermilk Curry

 - 3 cloves Garlic , crushed

 - 3 Green Chillies , finely chopped

 - 1/2 teaspoon Jaggery

 - Salt , to taste

-In the same pressure cooker, add the chopped spinach leaves and cook for one whistle and turn off the heat.
+Into the pressure cooker, add the chopped spinach leaves and cook for one whistle and turn off the heat.
 Release the pressure immediately, so the spinach remains green.
+Keep aside.

-Add this buttermilk and besan mixture to the spinach dal mixture and give the mixture a brisk boil, until the Takatla Palak gravy thickens a bit.
+Stir in the cooked spinach, the chana dal, the peanuts and the yogurt gram flour mixture.
+Add salt and little jaggery to taste and give the Takatla Palak a brisk boil, until it thickens a bit.
 Once done, check the salt and seasonings and adjust to suit your taste.

-Turn off the the heat and transfer to a serving bowl.
+Turn off the heat, transfer the Takatla Palak Recipe to a serving bowl and serve hot.